catalystneuro/jadhav-lab-to-nwb/src/jadhav_lab_to_nwb/rivera_and_shukla_2025/rivera_and_shukla_2025_notes.md

 - *_full.mp4 video is labeled, other one is identical to .h264 video
 - Need config.yaml(s)
 - resnet50 vs dlcrnetms5? --> use resnet50

+## Behavior

+- stateScriptLog files have some kind of custom script output
+- output script files are different for 50% and 100% conditions
+- nose pokes are recorded for each well "Poke in wellB", "Poke in well1", etc.
+- matched pokes are recorded and delivered rewards "Matched pokes in position B2" unless it is followed by "but, no reward" in the next line